MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsConferencingPolicy.md

 For example, by default meeting participants are allowed to make annotations on shared content; however, these annotations are not saved when the meeting is archived.
 If your organization is required to keep a record of all electronic communication, you might want to disable annotations.

-Needing to manage conferencing settings is one thing; actually managing these settings is another.
-In Skype for Business Server, conferences are managed by using conferencing policies.
-(In previous versions of the software, these were known as meeting policies.)
-As noted, conferencing policies determine the features and capabilities that can be used in a conference, including everything from whether or not the conference can include IP audio and video to the maximum number of people who can attend a meeting.
+In Skype for Business Online and Skype for Business Server, conferences are managed using conferencing policy.
+Conferencing policy determines the features and capabilities that can be used in a conference, including everything from whether or not the conference can include IP audio and video to the maximum number of people who can attend a meeting.
+In Skype for Business Online, conferencing policy also governs certain aspects of broadcast meetings, in particular, the video bit rate.
-Conferencing policies can be configured at the global scope; at the site scope; or at the per-user scope.
-This provides administrators with enormous flexibility when it comes to deciding which capabilities will be made available to which users.

-The New-CsConferencingPolicy cmdlet enables you to create new conferencing policies at either the site or the per-user scope.
-You cannot create a new global policy because the global policy already exists.
+ - In Skype for Business Online, conferencing policy is managed on a per-user basis.
+Skype for Business Online provides several built-in conferencing policy instances, and if needed administrators, can create their own policy instances as well, using the New-CsConferencingPolicy cmdlet.
-However, you can modify the property values of the global policy by using the Set-CsConferencingPolicy cmdlet.
+ - In Skype for Business Server, conferencing policies can be created at either the site or the per-user scope.
+If you need to modify  property values of the global conferencing policy, use the Set-CsConferencingPolicy cmdlet.

 The following parameters are not applicable to Skype for Business Online: ApplicationSharingMode, AsJob, AudioBitRateKb, Description, EnableMultiViewJoin, EnableOnlineMeetingPromptForLyncResources, EnableReliableConferenceDeletion, FileTransferBitRateKb, Force, Identity, InMemory, MaxMeetingSize, MaxVideoConferenceResolution, PipelineVariable, Tenant, and TotalReceiveVideoBitRateKb.